Guidelines that'll help you make this transition with ease.

 Close Your Old Account

-Finally, you're naturally going to need to close your old business bank account so you can wrap up the whole transition and avoid any potential issues down the line.
+Finally, you'll need to close your old business bank account so you don't face any issues later down the line.

-Here's a more detailed guide on how you can actually do this:
+Here's a more detailed guide on how you can do this:

 Contact Your Old Bank

-Whether it's through their customer service network or just by visiting their local branch, the first step is to reach out to your old bank and let them know that you intend to close the account.
+Whether it's through your bank's customer service team or by visiting your local branch, the first step is to reach out to your old bank and let them know that you intend to close the account.

-They'll likely offer you a bunch of additional benefits for staying with them at this point, but you've already committed to the new account, so just inquire about their specific account closure process instead.
+You'll likely be offered a bunch of additional benefits for staying with the bank at this point, but you've already committed to the new account, so just inquire about their specific account closure process instead.

 Confirm Account Closure Requirements

-Then, talk to your old bank so you can get a list of requirements or other documentation that you need to close the account.
+Ask your old bank for a list of requirements or other documentation that you need to close the account.

 This is normally a pretty straightforward process, but it might include things like a signed account closure request, as well as identification and any other remaining checks or debit cards that are associated with the account.